-'''

 info memory-parameters

 info mem-params

-'''
+Operation

 When using the debugger to interact with target memory, you can specify the memory address using an expression.
 The debugger also allows other aspects of the memory operation to be controlled using extra parameters within the expression.
 Different address spaces support different parameters.
-You can use the info memory-parameters command to discover the parameters applicable to an address space.
+You can use the info memory-parameters command to list the parameters applicable to an address space on page 1-17.